 - They can start their maternity leave from 11 weeks before their due date

 - They must give at least eight weeks notice if they want to return to work early

 If an employee is late in telling you about their pregnancy, you can delay the start date of their maternity leave or maternity pay.
 But you can’t refuse maternity leave, or change the amount of leave the employee wants to take.
 If they can’t take holiday due to being on leave, you should allow them to carry over holiday days they’ve accrued.

 Taking leave and getting paid

-Your employee is still employed while on maternity leave, this means they are entitled to statutory maternity pay again if they meet the normal conditions, which include:
+Your employee is still employed while on maternity leave, this means they are entitled to and qualify for statutory maternity pay again if they meet the normal conditions, which include:

 - They have worked for the company for 26 weeks up to the 15th week before their baby is due